SongW-SW/FAITH-Plus/README.md

 Then run the command:
 `python train.py`

-To switch the dataset, modify the "datasets" variable in line 1192 of train.py.
+To switch the dataset, modify the "datasets" variable in train.py.